"Our son had the freedom to try so much and discover himself." Parent

 At Solefield, we give our pupils the confidence and determination to believe that they can achieve anything they want in life.
 We support parents and boys following the route that best works for them whether it is leaving us at end of Year 6 for grammar, secondary or independent school or staying with us until the end of Year 8 to join an independent senior school.
 Boys are nurtured and their ability to reason and question are developed, as are their talents and values.

 Solefield is a non-selective school and so our exam results at both 11 and 13 are particularly impressive.
 We have exceptional pass rates for the Kent Test and ISEB pre-test to first choice schools, over 95% average over the past few years.
-70+% of our Year 8 boys gained As and A*s in their Common Entrance exams to senior school this summer, an excellent springboard for future GCSE studies.
+Every year, the vast majority of Year 8 boys gain As and A*s in their Common Entrance exams to senior school, an excellent springboard for future GCSE studies.

 In the Autumn Term of Year 5, the Headmistress and Deputy Head discuss individual cases with all parents to give clear and honest feedback about the best way forward.
 Many boys who take the Kent Test 11+ to grammar decide to stay at Solefield until they are 13 and join independent schools at this age, making the most of our tailor-made education until 13 and our all-inclusive Scholarship Path Programme.
 At Solefield, parents have the chance to see how their sons develop and the freedom and guidance to choose the best future school for him.